Kaiser-Yang/blink-cmp-git/README.md

 }
 ```

-Here is an example for `github`-like icons' highlight:
+Here is an example for `github`-like highlight:

 ```lua
 local blink_cmp_kind_name_highlight = {